encord-team/encord-active/docs/docs/import/import-coco-project.md

 :::info

-If you want the dataset to be available on Encord platform, please refer to the [Export documentation](../user-guide/filter_export#export-to-encord).
+If you want the dataset to be available on the Encord platform, please refer to the [Export documentation](../user-guide/filter_export#export-to-encord).

 :::